'Guru Dakshina' in times of lockdown By Tapan Mohanta

 "Usually, the local medical shop delivers medicines to our home.
 But this time they even stopped taking our phone calls.
 My former students came to our rescue," she said.
 "Shotti gurudakshina.
 Anek ashirvad korlam.
 Paramatma tomader mangol korun (It's an act of Guru Dakshina, God bless them)," says Keka Mukherjee, the daughter of Praneeta Banerjee, another former teacher at the school.

 As pestilence rampaged through many countries, the 'Pointers Who Care' anticipated trouble at home, and when it finally came, they hit the ground running.
-The group, the brainchild of Nivedita Roy Burman, another alumna of the school who now teaches Geography at Shri Shikshayatan College, was formed 13 years ago initially to lend emotional support to their retired teachers living a lonely life away from their children, many of whom had settled abroad.
+The group, the brainchild of Nivedita Roy Burman, a 1978 batch pass out who now teaches Geography at Shri Shikshayatan College, was formed 13 years ago initially to lend emotional support to their retired teachers living a lonely life away from their children, many of whom had settled abroad.

-Starting off with a handful of former schoolmates, the group, which got registered under the Societies Act in 2009, now has 40 volunteers taking care of 228 former teachers.
+Starting off with a handful of alumni, the group, which got registered under the Societies Act in 2009, now has 40 volunteers taking care of 228 former teachers.
 They have divided the teachers by their localities and each volunteer is in-charge of 8-10 of them.

 So, when the coronavirus struck, the members with a robust network of doctors and pharmacists got active on their WhatsApp group.
 "Life-saving medicines and groceries were the priority.
 We divided our work.
 Some volunteers were only engaged in calling up the teachers and taking the list.
 Others consolidated the list and procured the items.